yupenghe/methylpy/README.md

 * (single-cell) (whole-genome) bisulfite sequencing data
 * (single-cell)  NOMe-seq data

-## What's in methylpy
+## What can methylpy do
+Processing bisulfite sequencing data and NOMe-seq data
+* fast and flexible pipeline for both single-end and paired-end data
-* Processing bisulfite sequencing data and NOMe-seq data - from raw reads (fastq) to methylation/open chromatin read out
+* all the way from raw reads (fastq) to methylation state and/or open chromatin readouts
+* including options for read trimming, quality filter and PCR duplicate removal
+* accept compressed input and generate compressed output
+* support post-bisulfite adaptor tagging (PBAT) data

+Calling differentially methylated regions (DMRs)
+* DMR calling at single cytosine level
-* Calling differentially methylated regions (DMRs) across 2 or more samples
+* support comparison across 2 or more samples/groups
+* conservative and accurate
+* useful feature for dealing with low-coverage data by combining data of adjacent cytosines

+## Installation

 ## Compiling rms.cpp
 * Most cases